DevOrc/chroniker/README.md

 A simple library to help with time in rust

 ## Usage
 Chroniker has two main functions.
 The sleep function and the Timer API.
+However it also has some other utilities.
+One of them is the function to get the unix time.

 #### The Sleep Function
 The first, the sleep function is simply there too make sleeping simple.
 For instance, the next example sleeps the program for 1 second (or 1000 milliseconds).